sowbug/TribeDuino/README.md

 - [arms22](http://code.google.com/p/arms22/).
 I actually didn't look at this code at all, but it served as a compelling existence proof of an Arduino soft modem.

+After this project got mentioned on [Hack A Day](http://hackaday.com/2011/12/30/programming-an-arduino-using-an-audio-file/), a commenter pointed out the [Audioino](http://hackaday.com/2011/09/09/program-an-arduino-using-your-sound-card/) project, which does the same thing but has an ATmega bootloader as well as an IDE to generate new sound files.
+Check it out!

 Korg, if you're reading this, feel free to send me a Monotribe.
 Thanks.

 So What Exactly Is The Concept That This Proves?